Methodology of Minor Irrigation Census

 COORDINATION MECHANISM

-A Steering Committee was constituted at the Central level under the Chairmanship of Secretary and members from Planning Commission, Central line Ministries like Ministry of Agriculture, Rural Development, Panchayati Raj, Statistics and Programme Implementation, State Governments of Madhya Pradesh, Rajasthan & Tamil Nadu apart from Central Water Commission and Central Ground Water Board to guide and advise about the conduct of 5th MI Census.
+A Steering Committee was constituted at the Central level under the Chairmanship of Secretary and members from NITI Aayog, Central line Ministries like Ministry of Agriculture, Rural Development, Panchayati Raj, Housing and Urban Affairs, Home Affairs, Statistics and Programme Implementation, State Governments of Rajasthan, Uttar Pradesh, Telangana, Haryana, West Bengal and Sikkim apart from Central Water Commission and Central Ground Water Board to guide and advise about the conduct of 6th MI Census.
 The methodology of the Census, schedules etc. were finalised in the Steering Committee.

-A Steering Committee is also formed in each State with Secretary of the Nodal Department as Chairman and members from the State Departments of Revenue, Irrigation, Panchayati Raj, State Planning, Directorate of Economics and Statistics, Rural Development and State head of National Sample Survey Office (Field Operations Division) to provide technical inputs and guide the State Nodal Statistical Cell during the Census operations.
-The Regional Chief Engineer of Central Water Commission and a representative from regional office of Central Ground Water Board are also members of this Committee, wherever possible.
-Teams are also formed at State level which includes officers of the State Statistical Cell for conduct of census in the state.
-These teams would be entrusted with the work of training, monitoring, coordination and supervision of the Census exercise in the state.
-Thus the technical staff of the State Statistical Cells are trained during the State level trainings organized by the Centre.
+Steering Committees were also formed in each State with Secretary of the Nodal Department as Chairman and members from the State Departments of Revenue, Irrigation, Panchayati Raj, State Planning, Directorate of Economics and Statistics, Rural Development and State head of National Sample Survey Office (Field Operations Division) to provide technical inputs and guide the State Nodal Statistical Cell during the Census operations.
+The Regional Chief Engineer of Central Water Commission and a representative from regional office of Central Ground Water Board were also members of this Committee, wherever possible.
+Teams were also formed at State level which included officers of the State Statistical Cell for conduct of census in the State.
+These teams were entrusted with the work of training, monitoring, coordination and supervision of the Census exercise in the State.
+Thus the technical staff of the State Statistical Cells were trained during the State level trainings organized by the Centre.

 FIELDWORK

-The primary enumerators while canvassing the schedules visit the owner of the Minor Irrigation Schemes and collect information on the basis of personal enquiry from him.
-The physical verification of the schemes is also done by the enumerators.
-The purpose of the Census is explained to the farmers to win over their confidence in revealing the specific information in respect of Minor Irrigation works.
-Assurance that the data furnished by them would be kept confidential is given to the farmers.
-Certain information relating to the scheme is collected by the enumerators by physical examination of the scheme.
-After filling up the schedules, the enumerators are required to deposit all completed schedules with the Block development Officer/Officer-in-charge at the block level.
+The primary enumerators, while canvassing the schedules, visited the owner of the minor irrigation schemes or its next neighbour and collected information on the basis of personal enquiry from him.
+The physical verification of the schemes was also done by the enumerators.
+The purpose of the Census was explained to the farmers/ owners to win over their confidence in revealing the specific information in respect of minor irrigation schemes as the case may be with the assurance that the data furnished by them would be kept confidential.

 SUPERVISION AND INSPECTION